 ‘Giving Ryde’s Past to the Future’

-Historic Ryde Society Quiz Night Thursday 30 May 2024 at Yelf's Hotel, at 7p.m. for 7.30pm.
+Historic Ryde Society Quiz Night Thursday 18 December 2025 at Yelf's Hotel, at 7p.m. for 7.30pm.
+The Museum of Ryde will be closed from 20th December 2025 to the 17th February 2026.

 Our Latest News